maleeeyaaah/20-codes-in-20-days/README.md

 - Explore different programming concepts and techniques.
 - Document my progress and learning journey.

-## Topics Covered 💡
-Throughout this challenge, the programs will explore topics such as:
-- Basic Arithmetic and Calculations
-- Games and Simulations
-- String Manipulation
-- Unit Conversions
-- Time Management Tools
-- Password and Data Security
-- File and Text Handling
-- User Interaction and Input Processing
-- Problem-Solving Techniques

 ## Programs List 🗂️

 Here are the 20 programs I will be developing as part of this challenge: